akeyess/akeyess/README.md

 I'm a **Developed Researcher** pursuing an *Internship Role* or *Junior/ Entry-Level Position* as a ***Quantitative Analyst, Market/ User Researcher, Data Scientist, or Problem Solver***.

-> NEW to GitHub developing status daily :)

 ## Current Status
 I am ***Currently Available For Employment***.
 Accepting a **B.A. in Experimental Psychology** at the end of the 2022 Spring term.
 I work at a job with flexible hours so availability is within my control right now.
 A wide open schedule is possible if necessary, given *2 weeks advanced notice*. :innocent: